 - New move-ins

 - Annual recertifications

 - Incomes close to the maximum limit

-- Move-outs used to determine qualifying vacant unit status

-- Files that may have questions
+- Move-outs used to determine qualifying vacant unit status - Files that may have questions

-The auditor will always review the initial Income Certification to determine if the household was initially eligible in addition to the most recent Recertification or Annual Eligible Certification to ensure program compliance.
-A compliance file checklist is used to record the household information (attachment 8).
+The auditor will always review the initial Income Certification to determine if the household was initially eligible in addition to the most recent Recertification or Annual Eligibility Certification to ensure program compliance.

 Getting through a successful file review is achievable.
-Much of the information that we review and consider in compliance include: